 Four-Year B.S.
-Program Information
+Program

 The nursing courses are spread across the traditional four-year, eight-semester plan of study.
 Nursing is a practice-oriented major, so clinical courses at healthcare agencies will be part of the program.
 The four-year nursing program curriculum card which outlines the entire program can be found online here under nursing.

-How to apply:
+How to Apply:

-- Have your official transcripts sent to Office of Admissions, P.O.
+- Have your official transcripts sent to the Office of Admissions, P.O.
 Box 2011, Niagara University, N.Y.
 14109.
 Include high school, and any/all colleges or universities attended.